 Title: Research Professor Emeritus

-Jeffrey Linsky, research professor emeritus of the University of Colorado1, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in astronomy.
+Richard Breedon, Research Professor Emeritus at the University of California Davis, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in physics discovery and education.

 For more information, please visit: